HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 24+ 12.0%

-D. PERMANENT FULL TIME EMPLOYEES
+D. PERMANENT FULL-TIME AND TEMPORARY FULL-TIME EMPLOYEES

 Vacation entitlement is based on the following schedule:

-s Service
+Service

 (Years